Registration is open!!

 Parents and other interested adults can enjoy day camp along with the Girl Scouts.

-Volunteer full-time and your camper attends at no charge.
+Volunteer full-time and your camper attends at a reduced price of $45.

-Join us for three days and your camper comes for $100.
+Join us for three or four days and your camper comes for $95.

 We need at least 20-25 adults for Day Camp.
 You do not need to be a registered Girl Scout; however, we will ask you to register as a Girl Scout.
 You do need a completed background check as required by River Valleys.

-We hold an orientation and training for adult volunteers usually 1-2 weeks before camp in July.
-We cover basic Girl Scout expectations and specific Day Camp plans.
+We hold two orientations for Adult Volunteers where we cover basic Girl Scout expectations and specific Day Camp plans.